LoneSalmon/Active-Directory/README.md

   </p>  <br>

 - This is because 🥁<em>DRUM ROLL...</em>🥁 DNS!!  <br>
-- Same as we did earlier, we will need to reconfigure the DNS in the IP address information to point to DC1 instead of DC2 as the preferred, and to DC2 as the alternative:  <br>
+- Same as we did earlier, we will need to reconfigure the DNS in the IP address information to point to DC1 instead of DC2 as the preferred and to DC2 as the alternative:  <br>

   <p align="center">
     <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/28fa1a2a-4481-4074-845b-878c113bbb4c">
   </p>  <br>

-- If that doesn't work for you, check the DNS server settings in both DC's to ensure that they contain information (SOA/NameServer) on both of them.  <br>
+- If that doesn't work for you, check the DNS server settings in both DCs to ensure they contain information (SOA/NameServer) on both.  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/0ea60822-9097-44c1-ba73-dc7d5786f8dc">
 </p>  <br>

-- If you had to add them manually, confirm the settings and restart DC2 and you will see that it's back in the Domain again:  <br>
+- If you had to add them manually, confirm the settings and restart DC2, and you will see that it's back in the Domain again:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/0e50088f-4e03-4d97-82f2-5af737886ac4">